 “Cathay Pacific and Cathay Dragon have always taken their commitment to sustainability and to the environment very seriously, while sharks fin has always been a very important topic for us,” Customer Director at Cathay Pacific Airways Limited Simon Large said.
 “While we can only play one part, it’s important that we get other people and companies within the supply chain to also adopt the same policy.
 That’s how we’ll be truly successful.”

 The hospitality and food industries possess immense potential and responsibility to effect positive change for shark conservation.
-Hong Kong’s big restaurant chains are stimulating demand for shark fin products as shark fin soup is still prevalent on banquet set menus.
+Hong Kong SAR’s big restaurant chains are stimulating demand for shark fin products as shark fin soup is still prevalent on banquet set menus.
 This inclusion on prix fixe menus forces a large number of people to consume this unsustainable wildlife product against their better conscience.
-Fortunately, Hong Kong’s largest restaurant chain, Maxim’s, recently pledged that it would remove shark fin soup from all of their menus by January 2020.
+Fortunately, Hong Kong SAR’s largest restaurant chain, Maxim’s, recently pledged that it would remove shark fin soup from all of their menus by January 2020.

 “We haven’t served shark fin for many years,” said Chan Yan Tak, Executive Chinese Chef of Lung King Heen, Four Seasons Hotel.
 “It has not caused any [financial] impact and is well-accepted by customers.”

-By initiating the pledge today, corporate leaders of Lan Kwai Fong Group, Shangri-La Group, Four Seasons Hotel Hong Kong, The Hongkong and Shanghai Hotels, Ltd, Conrad Hong Kong, Cathay Pacific Airways Limited, The “Star” Ferry Company, Limited, JCDecaux Cityscape and Asiaray Media Group are pledging a ‘No Shark Fin’ policy at their own companies as well as promoting shark conservation publicly.
+By initiating the pledge today, corporate leaders of Lan Kwai Fong Group, Shangri-La Group, Four Seasons Hotel Hong Kong SAR, The Hong Kong SAR and Shanghai Hotels, Ltd, Conrad Hong Kong SAR, Cathay Pacific Airways Limited, The “Star” Ferry Company, Limited, JCDecaux Cityscape and Asiaray Media Group are pledging a ‘No Shark Fin’ policy at their own companies as well as promoting shark conservation publicly.

 WildAid calls on every corporation to join the pledge, driving shark conservation together and stopping all consumption of shark fin.
 Through cultivating a shark fin-free community, as well as educating the public on the cruelty and unsustainability of the shark fin trade, WildAid urges everyone’s support in ending consumption of shark fin and protecting our marine ecosystems.